 Whether you realise it or not, you are living every day of your life in the presence of a precious hidden treasure.
 It sits with you at the table and sleeps beside you in bed at night.
 It’s so close that you can reach out and touch it any time you like.
 It’s the treasure that lies concealed within the person you chose to marry.

 Unfortunately, time has a way of tarnishing the glitter and making the treasure appear plain and dull.
 When this happens, husbands and wives lose sight of the hidden mystery that drew them together in the first place.
-And that’s tragic, because treasure is all about mystery.
+And that’s tragic because the treasure is all about mystery.
 Treasure is the word we use to describe things that are not merely valuable in monetary terms but iconic, archetypal, and significant in some profoundly primal sense – things like the Holy Grail or the Lost Ark of the Covenant.

 Spouses need to make every effort to keep this sense of significance alive at the heart of their relationship.
 They need to learn how to treasure and cherish each other by intentionally lifting their old feelings of attraction and romance out of the realm of mere emotion and transforming them into a steady, consistent attitude.

 Exactly how is this “treasuring” accomplished?
 The answer is simple: by remembering.
 When life becomes comfortable, familiar and routine, most of us get complacent.
 We forget the wonderful blessings we’ve received.
-That’s why it’s important to celebrate important occasions, such as anniversaries and birthdays, so that we are kept reminded of what we have.
+That’s why it’s important to celebrate important occasions, such as anniversaries and birthdays so that we are kept reminded of what we have.

 If you and your spouse have lost sight of the sparkle that led you to the altar, it’s time you reach back into your shared past and make an attempt to reclaim it.
 Once it’s within your grasp, it would also be a good idea to follow it forward from that point in time and try to remember all the little incidents along the pathway of marriage that have made you precious to each other.
 Memory is a powerful tool.
 If you want a strong marriage, you have to know how to make the most of it.